 Meetings will take place on Oct.
 8th for the ANA Media Leadership Committee and Oct.
 9th for the WFA Media Forum hosted at Johnson & Johnson (601 West 26th Street between 11th and 12th Avenue) in NYC.
 Members of both organizations are invited/encouraged to attend both meetings.
 (The WFA is the World Federation of Advertisers – www.wfanet.org – and provides a global perspective.).
 Agenda for the ANA meeting is below and the agenda for the WFA meeting is here.
 RSVP for the WFA meeting to Matt Green at M.Green@wfanet.org.

 On Oct.
-8th, we will have a networking dinner.
-Location and exact timing TBD.
-Please RSVP for dinner to Talia Fisher at email@example.com.
+8th, we will have a networking dinner hosted by Simulmedia at Zio Ristorante (the Vineyard Room) on 17 West 19th Street between 5th and 6th Avenues.
+Cocktail hour will be at 6:00PM, followed by dinner at 7:00PM.
+Please RSVP for dinner to Talia Fisher at firstname.lastname@example.org.

 NETWORKING BREAKFAST (9:00 – 9:45AM)